Kenyan election in facts and figures

 Politically driven ethnic violence broke out after the 2007 poll, killing over 1,100 people.

 In 2017, dozens of people were killed.
-Their deaths were blamed on police brutality following the chaos and acrimony that followed the polls.
+Their deaths were blamed on police brutality following the chaos and acrimony that followed the elections.

 – After the polls –